All of us have done it at some point in our lives and heard those cracking sounds − cracking your joints is a very common habit.

 The term "cracking" refers to the popping sound that occurs when the joint and ligaments of the joint are loosened and let out a release of oxygen.

-Any joint can be cracked, and that includes your neck.
+Any joint can be cracked, and that includes the joints in your cervical spine, or neck.

 What Causes My Neck to Crack?

-There are three main factors that cause your neck to crack.
+There are three main factors that cause the joints in your cervical spine to crack.

 1. Escaping Gas